 Curtis E. Dyreson provided insightful comments on an early draft of the paper.
-This research was supported in part by the Danish Technical Research Council through grant 9700780 and by grants from the Danish Centre for IT Research and the Nykredit Corporation.
+This research was supported in part by the Danish Technical Research Council through grant 9700780, by the CHOROCHRONOS project, funded by the European Commission under contract no. FMRX-CT96-0056, and by a grant from the Nykredit Corporation.